maxime-filippini/personal-site-contents/posts/til_implicit_context_registration_python.md

 )
 ```

-This can however may become difficult to read and could require quite a bit of set up, especially if the table and graph definitions span multiple lines.
+This can however become difficult to read and could require quite a few intermediate variables to set it up, especially if the table and graph definitions span multiple lines.

 ## The implicit registration pattern